 The Board of Supervisors is supported by a number of Standing Committees and working groups who deal with technical issues.
 These are chaired by Board Members and bring together the national experts in specific fields for the purposes of developing policy or promoting supervisory convergence.
 They are supported by staff of the Authority, and work with the aim of strengthening the network of regulators in a given area as agreed in a tailored set of terms of reference

 The Securities and Markets Stakeholder Group (SMSG) was established under the ESMA Regulation to facilitate consultation with stakeholders in areas relevant to ESMA’s tasks.
 The members represent: financial market participants and their employees; consumers and other retail users of financial services; consumers, users of financial services; and small and medium sized enterprises.
 ESMA is required to consult the SMSG on its draft technical standards and guidelines.

 These are groups of market participants (practitioners, consumers and end-users) set-up to provide technical advice to the Standing Committees and are drawn from across the EU.
 They do not represent national or a specific firm's interests and are complementary to the normal consultation process undertaken by ESMA in developing policy.

 Advisory Committee on Proportionality

-The ACP advise ESMA on how specific differences prevailing in the sector, should be taken into account when applying its actions and measures.
-The ACP will look both at actions and measures already in place, and those being developed.
+ESMA established an Advisory Committee on Proportionality (ACP) to advice how specific differences prevailing in the sector, should be taken into account when applying its actions and measures.
+The ACP looks both at actions and measures already in place, and those being developed.
 Specific differences may relate to risk, business models and practices, or size of financial institutions and markets and need to be of a certain relevance.